UrQuan1/scummvm/README.md

 "Voice" buttons in the game's settings dialog, or via ScummVM's audio options.

-**King's Quest 6 CD:** Speech and text can be toggled via the "Mode" button in the options dialog (with an extra "Dual" setting added in ScummVM), or via ScummVM's audio options.
+**King's Quest VI CD:** Speech and text can be toggled via the "Mode" button in the options dialog (with an extra "Dual" setting added in ScummVM), or via ScummVM's audio options.